ktjkc/reflextrust/paper/reflextrust-core.md

 ### Appendix A: Prompt Intention Classification

-ReflexTrust uses prompt intention to steer trust flag generation and response shaping.
-This classification reveals the user’s deeper goal — not just what is asked, but *why*.

 | **Intention Type**     | **Description**                                           | **Trust Sensitivity**  | **Primary Focus**          |
 |------------------------|-----------------------------------------------------------|------------------------|----------------------------|
 | `assist`               | Functional, task-based                                    | 🙂 Medium              | Utility                    |